VazkiiMods/Botania/README.md

 That is, you must either depend on a *released* version of Botania, e.g. `1.16.2-407`, or specifically opt in to the bleeding-edge build of the next version.
 For example, `1.16.2-408-SNAPSHOT` would be the current bleeding edge version of future version `1.16.2-408`.

-Note that `-SNAPSHOT` versions can be broken from time to time, and you are strongly discouraged from using them unless you are helping dogfood, test, or contribute to Botania.
+Note that `-SNAPSHOT` versions can be broken from time to time, and you are strongly discouraged from using them unless you are helping dogfood, testing, or contributing to Botania.
 They may also be pruned from time to time to save disk space on the server.
 Do *not* rely on `-SNAPSHOT` versions for anything important!

 In Forge, add the following to your `build.gradle`
 ```gradle